 - 1.1 There will be two pools, each comprising half of the number of the participating teams.
-If the numbers are uneven, one of the pools will comprise one more team than the other. - 1.2 The two pools will be composed as follows based on the FIH World Ranking as at the date when the match schedule is agreed:
+If the numbers are uneven, one of the pools will comprise one more team than the other. - 1.2 The two pools will be composed as follows based on the FIH Indoor World Ranking as at the date when the match schedule is agreed:

 POOL A POOL B

 1 2

 4 3

 5 6

 8 7

 9 10

 12 11

-13 14

-16 15

-1.3 If one or more team(s) does not participate, a reserve team(s), if called upon, will, in principle, take the place of the defaulting team(s).
+1.3 If one or more teams do not participate, a reserve team(s), if called upon, will, in principle, take the place of the defaulting team(s).
 The FIH reserves the right to exercise an unfettered discretion to re-arrange the composition of the pools prior to the pre-tournament briefing meeting.